lgcookie/belectric_bess_boards_docs/docs/source/balancing_mechanism.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Belectric's BESS Boards documentation!
+Belectric's BESS Boards - How is it Made - Balancing Mechanism?
 ===================================

 **Belectric's BESS Boards** offer a snapshot of the UK BESS operational fleet.